brandur/sorg/content/passages-drafts/001-portland.md

 were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've seen stationary bikes at my gym moving faster.
 Here's a [video of us taking the last corner][partybikevid] on the thing.
-I'm noticeable on the far side as the only person who looks like they think they're in a race.
+I'm recognizable on the far side as the only person who looks like they think they're in a race.

 The good news is that the beer was good, and I'd burned enough calories pedaling around an extremely heavy object